5 stages of job tests: how to hire the perfect candidate6 min read

 It goes without saying that when you’re looking to hire a new team member, you want someone who is going to be a perfect fit for the job.
 They should have the skills and experience necessary to thrive, while also being the right cultural fit for your team.
 The best way to ensure that you hire the right candidate is to come up with the right job test.

-Stage 1 – Planning your job tests
+Stage 1: Planning your skills tests for each job

 It shouldn’t come as a surprise that different roles have different requirements.
 And, like job roles, candidates are not all the same either.
 As a result, a one size fits all approach to pre-employment testing won’t cut it.
+You’ll need to take time to find the right skills test for the job.

 If you’re serious about finding the perfect candidate, then you should get a handle on what that person looks like.
 You can then tailor your hiring process to test for those attributes.